s-t-e-v/Product-preview-card-component/README-draft.md

 /*comments*/
 ```

-It is good to read how to comment in a course, but you really learn to do it **when** you actually do it.
+It is good to read how to comment by reading/watching a course, but you really learn to do it **when** you actually do it.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

+In future projects, I would like to focus one at least one of these areas:

+- Drafting README file while doing the project.
+Saving useful links during the coding process.
+So I don't have to struggle recalling the hows and whys
+- Commenting my CSS code, so I can understand my code when I return to it several days later
-- would like to use flexbox with more elegance
+- Using flexbox with more elegance
+- Custom fonts integration: I feel like I am not in full control of font-weight, font-size, and also of how it is displayed in different browsers
-- would like to train my self to use the other layout method (position: absolute, relative; inline-block, etc.), because sometimes I feel flexbox don't give all the flexibility I want during my designing process
+- Mastering other layout method (`position: absolute`,  `relative`; inline-block, etc.).
+Because sometimes I feel flexbox don't give all the flexibility I want during my design process.
+- Understanding more how boxes, text, block and inline are structured, designed, so I can better arrange elements
-- would like to better myself in structuring html file: no useless "id", "class", "div", better choice in tag.
-I feel the way I strutured my html isn't the most optimal
+- Structuring html file more efficiently: no useless "id", "class", "div".
+Also, better choice in tags.
+I feel the way I strutured my html isn't the most optimal.
-- would like to write less CSS code
+- Writing lesser amount of CSS code

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+- Using media queries to be comfortable with.

 ### Useful resources

 The resources bellow gave me the necessary knowledge to do this project:

 - Google search "comment css": A quick search on Google helped to remember how to comment in CSS.
-- [Stackoverflow - CSS media queries: max-width OR max-height](https://stackoverflow.com/questions/11404744/css-media-queries-max-width-or-max-height)): This Stackoverflow Q & A helped to figure out how to combine media queries with "OR" conditions using the good syntax.
+- [Stackoverflow - CSS media queries: max-width OR max-height](https://stackoverflow.com/questions/11404744/css-media-queries-max-width-or-max-height)): This Stackoverflow Q & A helped me to figure out how to combine media queries with "OR" conditions using the good syntax.
 - [Logic in CSS Media Queries (If / Else / And / Or / Not) ](https://css-tricks.com/logic-in-css-media-queries/): This helped me, in the sense that it confirmed to me that it was possible to make "OR" conditions with media queries.
-- [Body height 100% displaying vertical scrollbar](https://stackoverflow.com/questions/12989931/body-height-100-displaying-vertical-scrollbar): This Q & A helped to get rid of the scrollbar displayed when body height set to 100%.
+- [Body height 100% displaying vertical scrollbar](https://stackoverflow.com/questions/12989931/body-height-100-displaying-vertical-scrollbar): This Q & A helped me to get rid of the scrollbar displayed when body height is set to 100%.
 I discovered the impact of <html> and <body> tags on these issues.
 - [Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator): This website is very good to generate all formats of webfont to ensure compatibility with browsers.
 - [Stackoverflow - Vertically align text next to an image?](https://stackoverflow.com/questions/489340/vertically-align-text-next-to-an-image#:~:text=Using%20flex%20property%20in%20css,justify%2Dcontent%3Acenter%3B%20): It helped me to vertically align the "Add to cart" text to the cart logo.
 - [letter-spacing](https://developer.mozilla.org/en-US/docs/Web/CSS/letter-spacing): This web page was the reason I succeeded to letter-space the "PERFUME" header.
 - [Openclassroms - HTML5/CSS3 course](https://openclassrooms.com/fr/courses/1603881-apprenez-a-creer-votre-site-web-avec-html5-et-css3): All the fundamentals of HTML/CSS page building, especially Flexbox, I acquired them from this wonderful website.
 This course is in French, but others courses are English.
 I really recommend, well written.
-- [CSS Outside Border](https://stackoverflow.com/questions/9102900/css-outside-border): This Stackoverflow Q & A helped  me to understand the effect of borders on the box sizes in CSS.
+- [CSS Outside Border](https://stackoverflow.com/questions/9102900/css-outside-border): This Stackoverflow Q & A helped me to understand the effect of borders on box size in CSS.
 - [CSS padding overrides overflow?](https://stackoverflow.com/questions/19051411/css-padding-overrides-overflow): This Stackoverflow Q & A was **key** to complete this project.
-He helped me to tame the flex items inside a box, so it stays inside instead of overflowing, thanks to the CSS code `box-sizing: border-box`.
+He helped me to tame the flex items in a box, so it stays inside instead of overflowing, thanks to the CSS code `box-sizing: border-box`.
 - [Better way to set distance between flexbox items](https://stackoverflow.com/questions/20626685/better-way-to-set-distance-between-flexbox-items): This encourages me to use 'gap' property to put space between flex items.

 ## Author